BlueBrain/snap/README.rst

 Usage
 -----

+There are two main interface classes provided by Blue Brain SNAP:

-The main interface class exposed is ``Circuit``, which corresponds to the *static* structure of a neural network, that is:
+|circuit| corresponds to the *static* structure of a neural network, that is:

-- node positions and properties
+- node positions and properties,
-- edge positions and properties
+- edge positions and properties, and,
-- detailed morphologies
+- detailed morphologies.

+|simulation| corresponds to the *dynamic* data for a neural network simulation, including:

+- spike reports,
+- soma reports, and,
+- compartment reports.

 Most of Blue Brain SNAP methods return `pandas <https://pandas.pydata.org>`__ Series or DataFrames, indexed in a way to facilitate combining data from different sources (that is, by node or edge IDs).